Updated December 2022

 Each year on Thanksgiving morning, the Macy’s Thanksgiving Day Parade takes place in New York City and signals the beginning of the holiday season in the city.
-After a year hiatus, the parade was back on in 2021and it was so nice to watch it on tv and see New York City ready for the Holiday Season.
-It’s definitely a magical place to visit between Thanksgiving and New Years.
+Whether you see it in person or on tv, it’s a start to the holiday season.
+New York City is definitely a magical place to visit between Thanksgiving and New Year’s.

 Here are some of my favorite things to see and do during the holiday season in New York City.

 Christmas Spectacular starring the Radio City Rockettes: What is more iconic than seeing the Rockettes at Radio City Music Hall?
 The first show was on December 21, 1933.
-Since then it has grown so much in popularity that there are multiple shows a day from November thru the beginning of January each year.
+Since then, it has grown so much in popularity that there are multiple shows a day from November thru the beginning of January each year.
 The music and dancing will definitely get you in the holiday spirit.
-After a year hiatus, the Christmas Spectacular is back in 2021.
-It runs thru January 2, 2022.
-Due to current New York City mandates, proof if vaccination is required for everyone over 12.
+It runs thru January 2, 2023, and is definitely a must see for the holiday season.

 Rockefeller Center: Nearby Radio City is Rockefeller Center.
 This is a must visit during the holiday season.
 There is no more iconic New York City holiday view than the Christmas Tree at Rockefeller Center.
 Every year the Wednesday after Thanksgiving, they have a tree lighting ceremony.
 The first ceremony took place in 1931 and it has been televised since 1951.
 I’m sure most of you have seen the photos of the tree arriving in Rockefeller Center last year from upstate New York.
 In full 2020 fashion, the photos of the tree looking more like a Charlie Brown Christmas tree were all over social media and then there was an owl stuck in the tree.
 You just couldn’t make this stuff up in 2020!
-Well, luckily, the owl was saved and the tree was as beautiful as ever for a somewhat different lighting last year.
-This year the tree is from Maryland and will be lit on December 1st and televised on NBC.
+Well, luckily, the owl was saved, and the tree was as beautiful as ever for a somewhat different lighting last year.
+In 2022, the tree will be lit on Wednesday November 30th and televised on NBC.

 Beneath the Christmas tree is the popular ice rink.
-The rink will be open thru March 2022 and will require a timed ticket to enter.
-Since it is outdoors proof of vaccination is not required.
+The rink will be open thru March 2023 and will require a timed ticket to enter.

-Ice skating in Central Park: Speaking of ice skating, the Wollman Rink at Central Park is another great place to skate off all the delicious holiday treats.
+Ice skating in Central Park: Rockefeller Center is not the only spot for ice skating in New York City, the Wollman Rink at Central Park is another great place to skate off all the delicious holiday treats.
 Ice skating is the only thing I enjoy about winter.
 It’s such a fun winter activity and pretty much the only athletic thing I did as a kid.
 Ice skating in Central Park with the New York City skyline creating a beautiful city backdrop is just amazing.
-The rink is open this season until April 2022, or earlier, depending on the weather.
+The rink is open this season thru March 15, 2023.

-While at Bryant Park, make sureto check out the holiday shops which are a great place to find unique gifts to buy from local artisans.
+While at Bryant Park, make sure to check out the holiday shops which are a great place to find unique gifts to buy from local artisans.
 Great place to support small business and find that special one of a kind gift.
-Both the ice rink and shops are open this season with face masks required and sanitizing and social distancing protocols enforced.
+The shops will be open thru January 2, 2023.

 Shopping: We all have Christmas shopping to do and what better place to do it than New York City.
 The city has every store you can possibly imagine.
-From the high end stores of 5th Avenue to the iconic Macy’s in Herald Square to the holiday markets spread throughout the city, there is something for everyone.
-And even if you aren’t up for the shopping crowds, just walking down the street and checking out the many holiday window displays is a great way to spend the afternoon.
+From the high-end stores of 5th Avenue to the iconic Macy’s in Herald Square to the holiday markets spread throughout the city, there is something for everyone.
+Heading to Macy’s in Herald Square is a must, the windows outside are great for the whole family to see.